inductiva/docs/docs/optimize-workflow/alerts-events/overview.md

 ---
-title: ⚙️ Welcome to OpenFOAM at Inductiva
+title: Alerts & Events 🔔
 description: ""
 seo:
  title: “”
  description: “”
 ---

-# 🔔 Alerts & Events

 Inductiva provides a flexible alert system to keep users informed about important events in their simulations and account activity.
 Alerts can notify of issues that require attention, or confirm that expected events have occurred.
 There are two types of alerts: